hstdt/iOS9SystemUrlSchemes/README.md

 # iOS9SystemUrlSchemes

 ##Introduce

 Settings url schemes on iOS9.
+If you have other,please give me commits or issues.

+PS:It seems not working on simulator.My device is iPhone6(iOS 9.2.1).

 ```objc
   @"prefs:root",//Settings 设置(equals to@"prefs:" )